anttisalonen/progbook/rst/components.rst

 * 23 text labels: 23 strings (trivial, e.g. in an array).
 * Incoming bus data (same format for whichever source): for each incoming bus, the route number, the start number, the type of arrival (estimated from GPS data or planned) and the time need to be captured.
 The data format itself could then be e.g. an array of structs, whereby each struct contains this information.

-It's worth pointing out that identifying the components and the interfaces is closer to software design and architecture, and less about actual coding, and hence there is no obvious right or wrong answer - different people will end up in different designs.
+It's worth pointing out that identifying the components and the interfaces is closer to software design and architecture, and less about actual coding, and hence there is no obvious right or wrong answer - different people will end up with different designs.

 Engineering specification
 =========================